Medically reviewed by Drugs.com. Last updated on Dec 21, 2021.

 If you can't keep the tobramycin inhalation solution in the refrigerator, store the medicine in the foil pouch at room temperature for up to 28 days away from heat or direct light.
 Do not use the medicine kept at room temperature after 28 days.

 Store the Tobi® Podhaler™ capsules at room temperature, away from heat and direct light.
 Keep the capsules and Podhaler™ device in a dry place.

-It is very important that your doctor check the progress of you or your child at regular visits to make sure tobramycin is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure tobramycin is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using tobramycin while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Tobramycin may cause hearing loss.
 Call your doctor right away if you notice any changes in your hearing or if you have ringing in your ears, headaches, nausea, vomiting, or dizziness.

 Your doctor may want to test your hearing while you are being treated with tobramycin.
 Tell your doctor if you already have hearing problems before you are given tobramycin.

 Using tobramycin may cause harm to your kidneys.
 Check with your doctor right away if you or your child have any of the following symptoms: blood in the urine, change in the frequency of urination, difficulty in breathing, increased thirst, swelling of the feet or lower legs, or weakness.